mayaanne/foundations/week-1/git-new-repo-github-pages-blog.md

 The purpose of the blog is triple fold:
 - To continue honing your skills in GitHub workflow
-- To provide a home for assginments and reflections
+- To provide a home for assignments and reflections
 - To practice HTML, CSS and JS.

 When building your blog, you might find it really tempting to tinker around.
-The visual element adds an compelling layer of satisfaction (or disatisfaction) if certain aspects dont 'look' how you want them to.
+The visual element adds an compelling layer of satisfaction (or dissatisfaction) if certain aspects don't 'look' how you want them to.

 But don't be distracted.
 While this is your learning journey, we can tell you many students have fallen into the trap of loosing too much time tinkering.
 Stay focused, stay sharp.
 You're not here to learn everything or to go deep.
 Keep your learning objectives in mind and hone your practice.